Dayveibeh/Census-Project/README.md

+Here I analysed the population census for a particular town and helped the leadership make an informed decision on which project will be of great benefit to the citizens.

 - 👋 Hi, I’m @Dayveibeh
 - 👀 I’m interested in data science, AI, ML and python
 - 🌱 I’m currently learning AI and Data Science